-The Group are from time to time subject to legal actions arising in the normal course of business.
-It is inherently difficult to predict the outcome of any of these proceedings with certainty and it is possible that an adverse resolution could have a material adverse effect on the consolidated financial statements of the Group.
-However, based on information presently known, management does not expect that it is probable that the outcome of existing legal action, relating to an interpretation of contract terms, will have a material adverse effect on the financial position of the Group.
-Actual results could differ from management's best estimates.
+The Group from time to time subject to legal actions arising in the normal course of business.
+It is inherently difficult to predict the outcome of any of these proceedings with certainty and it is possible that an adverse resolution could have a material effect on the consolidated financial statements of the Group.

-25. SUBSEQUENT EVENT
+26. SUBSEQUENT EVENT

-On April 3, 2018 the Group declared a dividend to be paid to BF&M in the amount of \$8,000.
+On 1 April, 2019 the Group declared a dividend to be paid to BF&M in the amount of \$8,000.